otternq/otternq.github.io/_posts/2013-10-29-installing-mongodb.markdown

 I also had to make sure that some paths in my PATH variable were ordered correctly, check `brew doctor` for any fixes that your system may require.

 After _homebrew_ installed and my PATH fixed, I closed and re-opened my terminal and installed _MongoDB_ with `brew install mongodb`.
-It took about 10 minutes, and I'm not up and running.
+It took about 10 minutes, and I'm now up and running.

 Notes
 ----